 From pristine sandy beaches along the coast to colorful fall woodlands upstate, South Carolina is an outdoor enthusiast’s dream.
-It’s a geographic treasure that has attracted a large community of military retirees; more than 400,000 veterans, or about 10 percent of the adult population, call the state home.
-In particular, the cultural and historic offerings in Charleston — plus low housing costs — have made the state’s largest city an attractive retirement destination.
+It’s a geographic treasure that has attracted a large community of military retirees; more than 400,000 Veterans, or about 10% of the adult population, call the state home.
+In particular, the cultural and historic offerings in Charleston, plus its low housing costs, have made the state’s largest city an attractive retirement destination.

 7. South Dakota

 Retirement from the military doesn’t mean an end to your active life.
-It’s just the beginning of a mission that you choose yourself.
+It’s just the beginning of a mission to choose yourself as well as your physical and mental health.
 Finding the right place to call home for you and/or your family can give you the security to thrive as a retiree, wherever that may be.